Back to New Arrivals

 “A beautiful book; wise and sharp-eared as its subject.” —Robert Macfarlane

-On a winter day north of the A
+On a winter day north of the Arctic

 Over twenty-two months in 1979 and 1981 nearly two dozen children were unspeakably murdered in Atlanta despite national attention and outcry; they were all Black.
 James Baldwin investigated these murders, the Black administration in Atlanta, and Wayne Williams, the Black man tried for the crimes.